 Quantitative cultures of bronchoscopic or suctioned specimens, if they are obtained before antibiotic administration, can help distinguish between bacterial colonization (ie, presence of microorganisms at levels that provoke neither symptoms nor an immune response) and infection.
 However, bronchoscopy is usually done only in patients receiving mechanical ventilation or for those with other risk factors for unusual microorganisms or complicated pneumonia (eg, immunocompromise, failure of empiric therapy).

 Distinguishing between bacterial and viral pneumonias is challenging.
 Many studies have investigated the utility of clinical, imaging, and routine blood tests, but no test is reliable enough to make this differentiation.
+Even identification of a virus does not preclude concomitant infection with a bacteria; therefore, antibiotics are indicated in almost all patients with a community-acquired pneumonia.

 Identification of the pathogen can be useful to direct therapy and verify bacterial susceptibilities to antibiotics.
 However, because of the limitations of current diagnostic tests and the success of empiric antibiotic treatment, experts recommend limiting attempts at microbiologic identification (eg, cultures, specific antigen testing) unless patients are at high risk or have complications (eg, severe pneumonia, immunocompromise, asplenia, failure to respond to empiric therapy).
 In general, the milder the pneumonia, the less such diagnostic testing is required.
-Critically ill patients require the most intensive testing, as do patients in whom a antibiotic-resistant or unusual organism is suspected (eg, TB, P. jirovecii) and patients whose condition is deteriorating or who are not responding to treatment within 72 h.
+Critically ill patients require the most intensive testing, as do patients in whom a antibiotic-resistant or unusual organism is suspected (eg, Mycobacterium tuberculosis, P. jirovecii) and patients whose condition is deteriorating or who are not responding to treatment within 72 hours.

 Chest x-ray findings generally cannot distinguish one type of infection from another, although the following findings are suggestive: